 This annotation is used to create the interface which contains methods specifying where you want to perform the injection.
 In other words, component is a bridge between the generated code and the dependencies.

 This annotation declares which objects you want to be available for injection.

 For example.
 We can have a module called DairyModule and this module can provide Milk and Yogurt dependencies to other classes.
 In this case, we need to mark the DairyModule with @Module.

 This annotation is used in classes annotated with @Module and is used for methods which provides objects for dependencies injection.

-In this article we covered some basic usages of Dagger 2.
+In this article, we covered some basic usages of Dagger 2 framework.
 We already can see some of its strengths and weaknesses, but there is still a lot more to explore.
 Like @Scope, @Qualifer and how to manage the component.
 I am sure you have realized how Dagger 2 will change the way we develop our project, especially when combined with MPV pattern and RxJava when it will unleash its full potential.

-For me, the best way to understand Dagger 2 is by reading its generated code, in most cases, if you get lost, it will help you to to figure out your problem.
-Also, I recommend to check the documentation.
+For me, the best way to understand Dagger 2 is by reading its generated code, in most cases, if you get lost, it will help you to figure out your problem.
+Also, I recommend checking the documentation.